Attaches structured data to an element, to be consumed by a compiler or event handler.

 A container for a Google Map might attach the location and names of its marker pins:

-The JSON will be parsed and handed to your compiler as a second argument:
+The attribute value will be parsed as relaxed JSON.
+The parsed object is handed to your compiler as a second argument:

 up.compiler('.google-map', function(element, pins) {